 TPI is a private company and its Managing Director is Mr Desmond McWilliam.
 UniQuest, UQ and its researchers have no shares in, or control of, TPI.
 Royalty payments from TPI's publishing and dissemination of Triple P are made to UniQuest, and are distributed to UQ and to contributory authors in accordance with the University's intellectual property rights policy.
 TPI engages the services of Professor Sanders to ensure the program integrity is maintained.

 The licence of Triple P to TPI has enabled the program to be made available to millions of families around the world.
-TPI is responsible for conducting Triple P Provider Training Courses and to date has trained practitioners in 25 countries.
+TPI is responsible for conducting Triple P Provider Training Courses and to date has trained practitioners in more than 25 countries.
 TPI also publishes the range of Triple P resources used by parents and practitioners.
 TPI has devoted significant resources to creating materials to help destigmatize the concept of parenting support and to raise awareness of the benefits of an evidence-based parenting program.

 TPI's headquarters are in Brisbane, Australia.
 TPI has staff based in the United States, Australia, the United Kingdom, Hong Kong, Germany, Canada, Chile and New Zealand.

 TPI’s Managing Director, Des McWilliam, has had a long involvement with Triple P. He and Triple P's founder, Professor Matt Sanders, initially devised a 13-part television series, Families, which was filmed over a six-month period in New Zealand.
 McWilliam's next venture with Triple P was to publish its unusual suite of resources, a commitment which had no appeal to mainstream publishers.

 In December 2009, the Chancellor of The University of Queensland, in recognition of McWilliam's contribution to The University of Queensland, presented him with the award of Doctor of the University honoris causa bestowed by the Senate of The University of Queensland.